| || |

 The Child Development Center (CDC) is a fully licensed childcare facility located on the Lake Tahoe Community College campus.
 Licensed for 46 children aged 6 weeks through pre-kindergarten or 6 years, the CDC is a model facility for Early Childhood Education students.
-The center is accredited by the National Association for the Education of Young Children, NAEYC.

 Our philosophy is based on the belief that children learn through play.
 The LTCC Child Development Center (CDC) provides a hands-on, developmentally appropriate curriculum that meets the needs of the children as a group and each child as an individual.
 The staff works closely with each family to assess the child's and the family's needs within the child care setting.

 Open year round, the CDC serves the childcare needs of students, staff, faculty and community members.
 Childcare is available in full or half day blocks, and meals are provided.
 We prefer that children be enrolled for a minimum of two half-days per week, as this benefits both the child and the staff in getting to know each other.
 Although the CDC operates at full capacity, students have top priority and every attempt is made to accommodate their needs.
 Some subsidy money may also be available through federal grant funds.

 The CDC provides a safe and nurturing environment where children can trust their caregivers.
 The curriculum addresses the development of the physical, cognitive, social and emotional development of each child.
 We believe that children become independent learners by having flexible, open-ended equipment and materials easily accessible to them.
 In recognition of this, the program encourages active exploration and free choice in a richly equipped learning center environment.